 7. Are there restrictions on the types of medicines or devices that can be granted patent and trademark protection?

-As explained supra at 3., all products, substances and processes are patentable provided that they comply with the patent requirements referred to above.
+As explained in Question 3 above, all products, substances and processes are patentable provided that they comply with the patent requirements referred to above.

-As an exception, the Argentine Patent Law excludes from patentability (i) methods of treatment and diagnostic methods; (ii) preexisting biological or genetic material; and (iii) essentially biological processes.
+As an exception, the Argentine Patent Law excludes from patentability (I) methods of treatment and diagnostic methods; (II) preexisting biological or genetic material; and (III) essentially biological processes.
 The INPI also introduced internal guidelines which severely restrict the patentability of certain categories of inventions in the pharmaceutical field.
-The validity of those guidelines has been challenged but there is yet no case law on this matter (see supra at 3.).
+The validity of those guidelines has been challenged but there is yet no case law on this matter (Please see Question 3 above)

 There are no restrictions on the types of medicines or devices that can be granted trademark protection.

 8. Must a patent or trademark license agreement with a foreign licensor be approved or accepted by any government or regulatory body?

 No. Argentine law does not provide for the registration of license agreements.
 As an exception, certain license agreements may be registered before INPI for tax purposes, although the tax benefits offered by the Technology Transfer Law may only be enjoyed in those cases where an Argentine resident acts as the licensee and a non-resident as the licensor.